Bressay: Geography and geology

 Bressay lies due south of Whalsay, west of the Isle of Noss, and north of Mousa.
 With an area of 11 sqmi, it is the fifth-largest island in Shetland.
-The population is around 360 people, concentrated in the middle of the west coast, around Glebe and Fullaburn.
+The population is around 350 people, concentrated in the middle of the west coast, around Glebe and Fullaburn.

 The island is made up of Old Red Sandstone with some basaltic intrusions.
 Bressay was quarried extensively for building materials, used all over Shetland, especially in nearby Lerwick.
 There are a number of sea caves and arches.
 The largest of eleven lochs on the island are the Loch of Grimsetter in the east, and the Loch of Brough.

 Wildlife

 Bressay has a large number of migrant birds, especially in the east.
 The Loch of Grimsetter is a haven for waders and whooper swans.
 In the far south, there is a colony of Arctic skuas.
+The southern half of the island has been identified as an Important Bird Area (IBA) by BirdLife International.

 History

 The name of the island may have been recorded in 1263 as 'Breiðoy' (Old Norse "broad island").
-In a 1490 document the island is referred to as "Brwsøy" - "Brusi's island" which name may indicate it was the 11th century base for Earl of Orkney Brusi Sigurdsson.
+In a 1490 document the island is referred to as "Brwsøy" – "Brusi's island" which name may indicate it was the 11th century base for Earl of Orkney Brusi Sigurdsson.
 This possibility is supported by a later reference to his son Rögnvald as "Lord of the Shetlanders" and Thompson (2008) is in "no doubt " that Shetland specifically was in Brusi's possession during his joint earldom with his brothers.

 The Bressay Stone is an outstanding example of Pictish art.